pingan8787/awesome-ai-tools/README.md

 20. [Character.io](https://characterio.neeltron.repl.co/) 👉 Free tool to generate fresh cartoon characters

-21. [Doggo Booth](https://apps.apple.com/us/app/doggo-booth-ai-dog-avatars/id6444934002) 👉 ‎Your dog's photo is the perfect way to capture the personality and charm of your four-legged friend.
-Generate amazing visualizations of your dog with AI! • Perfect for your social media (Instagram, Facebook, Twitter, TikTok) • Great gift for your loved ones • Multiple styles • Simple and easy to u…
+21. [Doggo Booth](https://apps.apple.com/us/app/doggo-booth-ai-dog-avatars/id6444934002) 👉 Your dog's photo is the perfect way to capture the personality and charm of your four-legged friend.
+Generate amazing visualizations of your dog with AI!

 22. [DrawAnyone](https://drawanyone.ai/) 👉 Draw anyone, any way you want.